rowland007/Contributing/docs/contribute/fork.md

 ## Keeping your fork synced

 You might fork a project in order to propose changes to the *upstream*, or original, repository.
 In this case, it's good practice to regularly sync your fork with the upstream repository.

+!!! info
     The following is based on an article by [Chris Simpkins](https://medium.com/sweetmeat/how-to-keep-a-downstream-git-repository-current-with-upstream-repository-changes-10b76fad6d97).

 ### The Problem